garystafford/streaming-sales-generator/README.md

 Every time you want to explore a new streaming technology or create a demonstration, first you must find a good source of streaming data, or create something new each time.
-Ideally, the data is complex enough to perform multiple analyses and visualize different aspects.
-Additionally, it should have some predictable patterns but is not totally random or results if an even distribution over time.
+Ideally, the data is complex enough to perform multiple analyses on and visualize different aspects.
+Additionally, the data should have some predictable patterns with a degree of randomness without being totally random or results in even distributions of data over time.

 This configurable data generator (`producer.py`) streams drink products, semi-random sales transactions, and product inventory activities to Apache Kafka.
 It is designed for demonstrating streaming data analytics tools, such as Apache